jpowerj/dsps/ch04/04-03-variance.md

 5 107
 2.55 107

-as well as s1, s2, s3 ≥ 0.
-For now, we shall assume that R1 and R2 are independent.
-The
-mean and the variance of the return on the portfolio will be E(s1R1 + s2R2 + 0.036s3) = 6s1 + 4s2 + 0.036s3,
-Var(s1R1 + s2R2 + 0.036s3) = 55s2
-1
-+ 28s2
-2.

 One method for comparing a class of portfolios is to say that portfolio A is at least as good as portfolio B if the mean return for A is at least as large as the mean return for B and if the variance for A is no larger than the variance of B. (See Markowitz, 1987, for a classic treatment of such methods.)
 The reason for preferring smaller variance is that large variance is associated with large deviations from the mean, and for portfolios with a common mean, some of the large deviations are going to have to be below the mean, leading to the risk of large losses.

-Figure 4.7 is a plot of the pairs (mean, variance) for all of the possible portfolios in this example.
+@fig-4-7 is a plot of the pairs (mean, variance) for all of the possible portfolios in this example.
 That is, for each (s1, s2, s3) that satisfy (4.3.2), there is a point in the outlined region of Fig. 4.7.
 The points to the right and toward the bottom are those that have the largest mean return for a fixed variance, and the ones that have the smallest variance for